Primary Principals' Collective Agreement

-- Sign a statutory declaration indicating that absence has been due to the care of a pre-school child and paid employment has not been entered into for more than 15 hours per week during that absence.
+- sign a statutory declaration confirming that absence has been due to the care of a pre-school child and paid employment has not been entered into for more than 15 hours per week during that absence.

-2.3.2 Where the applicant meets all the provisions of clause 2.3.1 above and, at the time of application:
+2.3.2 Where the applicant meets all the provisions of clause 2.3.1 and at the time of application:

-- The position is substantially the same in character and at the same or lower salary and/or level as the position previously held, then the applicant under these provisions is to be appointed in preference to any other applicant for the position.
+- the position is substantially the same in character and at the same or lower salary and/or within the same grade (roll band) as the position previously held, then the applicant is to be appointed in preference to any other applicant for the position.

-2.3.3 The period of preferential appointment expires three months after the period in clause 2.3.1(a).
+2.3.3 The period of preferential appointment expires 3 months after the period in clause 2.3.1(a).

 2.4 Hepatitis B Immunisation

-2.4.1 The parties agree in principle that responsibility for pre-exposure immunisation of employees rests with employers who should accept responsibility for safety in the workplace, advised as necessary by the Ministry of Health or Ministry of Business, Innovation and Employment.
+2.4.1 The parties agree in principle that responsibility for pre-exposure immunisation of principals rests with employers who should accept responsibility for safety in the workplace, and who will be advised as necessary by the Ministry of Health or the Ministry of Business, Innovation and Employment.

 2.5 Personal Files

-2.5.1 The employer shall ensure that personal files are held in a secure place and access is confined to authorised personnel and the employee concerned.
+2.5.1 The employer shall ensure that personal files are held in a secure place and access is confined to authorised personnel and the principal concerned.